 No matter how good your product is, no one will know about it unless you have plenty of potential customers willing to buy it.

-Thankfully, you can use plenty of lead generation strategies to generate leads without breaking the bank or taking too much time away from your other responsibilities as an entrepreneur.
+Thankfully, you can use plenty of lead generation strategies for Startups to generate leads without breaking the bank or taking too much time away from your other responsibilities as an entrepreneur.

 The role of a lead generation strategy is to encourage and guide potential customers along their journey, from initial contact with your brand to a sale.